Sint-Truiden / Brustem Airfield: German use during World War II

 Heinz-Wolfgang Schnaufer, a German Luftwaffe night-fighter pilot and the highest-scoring night fighter ace in the history of aerial warfare, was based at Sint-Truiden at various times during the war.
 His 121 victories were claimed mostly against British four-engine bombers operated by RAF Bomber Command.

 On 15 August 1944, RAF Bomber Command aircraft attacked Sint-Truiden in a daylight raid.
 The attacking RAF crews were aware of the field's use by German night fighters.

 In August 1944, Jagdgeschwader 2 (JG 2) began flying Focke-Wulf Fw 190A day interceptors, remaining until September when the Luftwaffe was forcefully removed from the base by advancing Allied ground forces.

-Sint-Truiden Air Base was a frequent target of United States Army Air Forces (USAAF) Ninth Air Force B-26 Marauder medium bombers.
+Sint-Truiden Air Base was a frequent target of United States Army Air Forces (USAAF) Ninth Air Force Martin B-26 Marauder medium bombers.
 The medium bombers would attack in coordinated raids, usually in the mid-to-late afternoon, with Eighth Air Force heavy bombers returning from attacking their targets in Germany.
 The attack was timed to have the maximum effect possible to keep the Luftwaffe interceptors pinned down on the ground and be unable to attack the heavy bombers.
-Also, the P-47 Thunderbolts of Ninth Air Force would be dispatched to perform fighter sweeps over Brustem after the Marauder raids, then meet up with the heavy bombers and provide fighter escort back to England.
-As the P-51 Mustang groups of Eighth Air Force began accompanying the heavy bombers all the way to their German targets by mid-1944, it was routine for them to also attack Brustem on their return to England with a fighter sweep and attack any target of opportunity to be found at the airfield.
+Also, the Republic P-47 Thunderbolts of Ninth Air Force would be dispatched to perform fighter sweeps over Brustem after the Marauder raids, then meet up with the heavy bombers and provide fighter escort back to England.
+As the North American P-51 Mustang groups of Eighth Air Force began accompanying the heavy bombers all the way to their German targets by mid-1944, it was routine for them to also attack Brustem on their return to England with a fighter sweep and attack any target of opportunity to be found at the airfield.